 - Scanned application forms, documentary evidence and the dates of any letters of correspondence;

-- notes about any relevant circumstamces that you have informed us about;
+- notes about any relevant circumstamces that you have informed us of;

 - your previous or any redirected address;